makapuf/bitbox-0xFF/REFERENCE.md

 ----------|----------|---------
-color     | 0 | color of the terrain on the minimap control   |   | see control types jumps     |   | see jump types
+color     | 0 | color of the terrain on the minimap control   |   | see control types accel   |   | X/Y (acceleration/gravity) as a 2D vector pixel. depends on controls
-physics   |   | (gravity, maxspeed ) as a 2D vector pixel. if gravity is zero, maxspeed also applies to vertical movement
+maxspeed   |   | X/Y max speed as a 2D vector pixel. depends on controls altmaxspeed   |   | running / jumping X/Y max speed as a 2D vector pixel. depends on controls

-2D vector pixels are defined by a center +  a position in X and Y on the palette.
+2D vector pixels are taken from X/Y position of color on the palette, e.g. color 81 = 5*16+1 -> x=1,y=5

 ### control types